aaayush2604/Cacheing-using-LRU-LFU-strategies-and-Text-Extraction-from-Images/README.md

 The cache structure is in utils.py in model1
 The API interecation is done in views.py
 The pytessearct uasage for text extraction is done in views.py

+THE PROJECT WEBSITE IS EMPLOYED USING THE DJANGO FRAMEWORK